-The foregoing list should not be construed as exhaustive.
-Readers should also refer to the section entitled "Risk Factors" in this AIF and in the Corporation's annual Management Discussion & Analysis ("MD&A") for the fiscal year ended December 31, 2025, under the heading "Risk and Uncertainties", for additional information on risk factors and other events that are not within the Corporation's control.
+The foregoing list should not be construed as exhaustive, and the Company disclaims any subsequent obligation to revise or update any previously made forward-looking statements unless required to do so by applicable securities laws.
 Unanticipated events are likely to occur.
-The Corporation's future financial and operating results may fluctuate as a result of these and other risk factors.
+Readers should also refer to the section "Risks and Uncertainties" at the end of this MD&A for additional information on risk factors and other events that are not within the Company's control.
+The Company's future financial and operating results may fluctuate as a result of these and other risk factors.